 There are so many reasons to visit the tiny Italian island Ventotene.
-To convince you, I could talk about the island’s fascinating history—of the tufa-carved port that served the structure known today as Villa Giulia, Emperor Augustus’s luxurious vacation villa that would become his daughter, Julia’s, place of exile.
-I could post pictures of the endlessly stunning seascapes, or recount my experiences with some of the island’s uber-friendly locals (fewer than 900 in off-season).
+To convince you, I could talk about the island’s fascinating history—of the tufa-carved port that served the structure known today as Villa Giulia, Emperor Augustus’s luxurious vacation villa that would become his daughter Julia’s place of exile.
+I could post pictures of the endlessly stunning seascapes, or recount my experiences with some of the island’s friendly locals (fewer than 900 in off-season).
 If you’re anything like me, however, the one aspect of a place sure to hook your interest will be its food.
 And on this count, Ventotene will not disappoint.

 Recently I met the two skilled and charming cooks at Il Giardino, Candida and Christian.

 In the kitchen, Candida’s extensive cooking experience and knowledge of the island—its abundance, its limitations—pair perfectly with Christian’s flair, innovation, and hard-won expertise, resulting in dishes that are at once harmonious, delectable, and beautiful to behold.
 Per Giovanni’s vision, Il Giardino strives to use only products available on Ventotene.
 This means no or very little meat.
-As Candida explains, birds are protected on Ventotene, a migratory stopover; so birds are ‘off the menu’.
+As Candida explains, birds are protected on Ventotene, a migratory stopover, and as such are ‘off the menu’.
 There are no livestock farms here, and while the cooks could pick up some pre-packaged meats delivered from the mainland to the island grocer, doing so would not be in line with the restaurant’s philosophy.
 There is no game to hunt on Ventotene, save the occasional rabbit, which local hunters might sell to Candida from time to time.
 Yet outside sporadic windfalls of this kind, the menu at Il Giardino is based exclusively on fish and seafood—selected each morning at the port by Giovanni himself—and vegetables grown on the island, fairly bountiful: onion, tomato, zucchini, eggplant, peas, artichokes, lentils, potatoes, and more.

 Working within the limitations of this island life must surely be a challenge, and no doubt lesser cooks would falter.
 These two have absolutely flourished.
 Have a look at the two astonishing dishes Christian kindly prepared for me, using local, fresh ingredients favored by the restaurant.